First Published on this website on 12/28/2020

 I suspect they would be interested but would want to know how such would take place.
 Well, there seems to be only one way.
 If the US military assumes a new role in substitution of inauthentic “militias” which no longer have a chance to protect the free State, the vicious circle of faulty democracy eventually leading to citizens voting for candidates that opt to run even if disliking them, would come to an end.

-No one but the US military could make that decision, and it would not be fair for anyone to pressure it to do so since the change from just obeying civilians orders to making political decisions is a great change requiring more virtue from high-tier military officers than from any other government official.
-I don’t believe I am contradicting myself in what I expressed in my piece “The Population Problem and the Presidential Election.”
-Citizens could ask for a limited time dictatorship signaling the way they feel about the state of the Union, but any “pressure” would come straight from the founders.
+No one but the US military could make that decision, and it would not be fair for anyone to pressure it to do so since the change from just obeying civilian orders to making political decisions is a great change requiring more virtue from high-tier military officers than from any other government official.
+I don’t believe I am contradicting myself; I am only interpreting the founder’s idea.
+Citizens could ask for a limited time dictatorship, being realistic about the US military as the highest power in the land; signaling the way they feel about the state of the Union, but any actual “pressure” would come straight from the founders.

 Having said all those things, I believe a military coup in the US is only a matter of time, and when it happens, it may be beneficial if the innovative idea I have presented in my comments about a new independent status for the US military in the US federal structure is taken into careful consideration.